-Three Ways IT Leaders can Get Ahead of the Annual Planning Process
+Three Ways IT Leaders Can Get Ahead of the Annual Planning Process

-Three Ways IT Leaders can Get Ahead of the Annual Planning Process
+Three Ways IT Leaders Can Get Ahead of the Annual Planning Process

 It tends to creep up on you - the annual budget and strategic planning cycle - the output of which will be a budget, team & technology plan for 2024.
 How can you be proactive about the process, and even use it to demonstrate leadership?